ujihisa/okta-scim-beta/README.md

 [RFC 7643](https://tools.ietf.org/html/rfc7643).

-Finally, your SCIM API must also support marking a resource as "active" or "inactive".
+Finally, your SCIM API must also support marking a resource as "active" or "inactive."

-In our sample application, each user resource has a boolean "active" attribute which is used to mark a user resource as "active" or "inactive":
+In our sample application, each user resource has a Boolean "active" attribute which is used to mark a user resource as "active" or "inactive":